-Though immigration and globalization have changed British tastes somewhat over the years, there are quite a few classic British dishes (and meals) that remain top of the list.
-If you're thinking about visiting Britain anytime soon, you'll want to be sure to try at least a few of these popular taste treats.
+Though immigration and globalization have changed British tastes somewhat over the years, there are quite a few classic British dishes (and meals) that remain at the top of the list.
+If you're thinking about visiting Great Britain anytime soon, you'll want to be sure to try at least a few of these popular taste treats.

 Cup of Tea

-If you're planning to partake of a true English tea, you may be served one of several types of traditional tea from India or China.
-In addition, you may be offered a light snack (bread and butter, cookies, or tea sandwiches).
-Another variation on English tea is the... "cream tea," which is usually served in the West Country (Devon and Cornwall).
-Cream tea includes jam and clotted cream (similar to whipped cream) served with scones.Continue to 5 of 11 below.
+If you're invited to English teatime, be advised that you'll probably be getting more than just a cuppa.
+In addition to a strong cup of tea, you might be offered a light snack such as bread and butter, cookies, or tea sandwiches.
+Another variation on English tea is the "cream tea," which is usually served in the West Country (Devon and Cornwall).
+Cream tea includes jam and clotted cream served with scones.

 Fish and Chips

 Yorkshire pudding is often part of the traditional roast dinner and is nothing like an American pudding.
 In fact, Yorkshire pudding is very much like a giant popover.
 It's traditionally made from the drippings of a roast of mutton, which are captured as the meat cooks.Continue to 5 of 10 below.

 Full English Breakfast

-The Full breakfast is famous.
-It is the perfect weekend breakfast indulgence.
-It really is a FULL breakfast in every sense of the word!
-While the precise ingredients vary from place to place, some common choices include fried eggs, sausages, bacon, toast, beans, grilled tomato, fried mushrooms, fried potatoes, and black and/or white pudding.Continue to 8 of 11 below.
+The full English breakfast is famous.
+It's the perfect weekend breakfast and the ingredients can vary, but usually, it includes eggs, sausages, bacon, toast, beans, grilled tomato, fried mushrooms, fried potatoes, and savory black (blood) and/or white pudding.

-A Cornish Pasty is a delicious way to eat savory meats and vegetables in a beautiful shortcrust pastry!
-Nothing beats a hot one fresh out of the oven.
-A classic Cornish pasty includes beef, onion, and potato along with a turnip-like vegetable called a swede.Continue to 9 of 11 below.
+A Cornish pasty is a delicious way to eat savory meats and vegetables in a beautiful shortcrust pastry.
+A classic Cornish pasty includes beef, onion, and potato along with a turnip-like vegetable called a swede.